-During the financial year, the Company reduced the market risks on its own balance sheet.
-The share of listed shares in the Company's investment assets decreased by 11 percentage points.
-In addition, the Company inreased the duration of fixed income investments by using interest rate swaps to hedge the change in the value of market-based technical provisions against changes in interest rates.
+During the financial year, the Company decreased the market risks of its own balance sheet.
+The allocation weight of listed equities decreased by 11 percentage points.
+Moreover, the Company increased the duration of its fixed income portfolio by, among other things, hedging with interest rate swaps the impact of a change in interest rates on the change in the value of Solvency II technical provisions.